 It’s not going to work with a plastic radiator, however, and it’s generally not considered a permanent solution.
 If you’ve got a car that seems to be “missing” fluid once in awhile, however, it’s definitely something to look into snagging.
-But for its purpose, this is one of the best radiator stop leaks (see full specs) out there.
+But for its purpose, this is one of the best radiator stop leaks for the money (see full specs).

 K-Seal is more of an all-purpose leak repair product, but it makes for a pretty good solution in a lot of cases.
 This stuff is made for heavy-duty engines that have a lot of power behind them, including trucks, RVs, and tractors so it shouldn’t be your go-to if you’re looking at your little Hyundai hatchback.

 K-Seal (see full specs) has a strong reputation for being able to fix not only radiators but also cracked head gaskets and numerous other problems.
 We wouldn’t recommend it for a permanent solution, but it can keep you going until you can get it fixed with some judicious application.

 Bar’s Leaks 1150 Radiator Stop Leak System Repair

 - Bar's Leaks High Mileage Cooling System Repair